wikimedia/releng-phatality/README.md

 # phatality

-> A kibana plugin to easily associate errors with Phabricator Tasks.
+> An OpenSearch Dashboards plugin to easily associate errors with Phabricator Tasks.

 This adds a custom document renderer which includes two new buttons: